-These decisions require a combination of analytics, creativity and intuition – somewhat like investing in the stock market.
-There are two skills that can make a substantial difference to the quality of your decisions.
+These decisions require a combination of analytics, creativity, and intuition – somewhat like investing in the stock market.
+Two skills can make a substantial difference to the quality of your decisions.

 Eliminate interruptions and distractions while devising social media ideas.
 Isolate yourself for a few hours and switch off all notifications across all your devices.
-Allowing your brain to easily absorb and process the inputs will allow you to create far better ideas.
+Allowing your brain to absorb and process the inputs easily will allow you to create better ideas.

 The second is the ability to use your memory to connect the dots.
 Follow these tips for improving your memory.
 This will help your brain remember and put together all the relevant information you have gathered from different sources (your sales team, video campaigns, Twitter analytics, etc.) and arrive at better conclusions and decisions.